MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 5. Save and close the sqlnet.ora file.

 Open the tnsnames.ora file in the wallets folder.
 The file contains a list of ADB net service names that you can connect to.
 In this example, the names are contosomart_high, contosomart_low, and contosomart_medium.
-Your ADB net service names will be different.
+Your ADB net service names are different.

    ![Image with three example TNS names, contosomart_high, contosomart_low, and contosomart_medium.](media/oracle-database/adb-tnsnames.png)